-The U.S. Department of Justice should utilize qui tam actions more in its Paycheck Projection Program enforcement efforts, both to maintain credibility with whistleblowers and to leverage the False Claims Act's lower burden of proof, which makes settlements easier to reach than criminal convictions.
+The U.S. Department of Justice should utilize qui tam actions more in its Paycheck Projection Program enforcement efforts, both to maintain credibility with whistleblowers and to leverage the False Claims Act's lower burden of proof on the civil side, which makes settlements easier to reach than criminal convictions.

 This expert analysis by

 TELG managing principal R. Scott Oswald and TELG associate Lydia A. Pappas was published by Law360 on September 28, 2021.

 Originally published in: